Happy End (1970 album): Reception

 Julian Cope, English musician and author of Japrocksampler, referred to 1970's Happy End as clearly the band's best work.
 Both Cope and HMV Japan noted similarities to work by Crosby, Stills, Nash & Young.
+Tal Rosenberg of Pitchfork wrote that the album feels like the band was "trying to replicate Buffalo Springfield instead of taking inspiration from them.
+Some songs, like 'Kakurenbo' and 'Juuni Gatsu no Ame no ni', sound exactly like late-'60s Stephen Stills and Neil Young sung in Japanese."

 Legacy

 The song "Shin Shin Shin" inspired the 2013 film of the same name.

 The album cover was featured in the first episode of the 2017 anime Tsuki ga Kirei.

 In 2021, photographer Mike Nogami released the photobook Yudemen containing pictures he took of Happy End during the recording of the album and an interview with Shigeru Suzuki.

+The song "Juuni Gatsu no Ame no hi" appears diegetically in the Japan-only PlayStation 2 game Boku no Natsuyasumi 2, set in August 1975 in a fictional coastal town in southern Japan.
+In the game, Yoshika, a mysterious college girl, performs a solo acoustic rendition of the song around a campfire on one of the final days of the game's story while reminiscing on the events of the preceding month.